TrustedComputingGroup/pandoc/guide.md

 ::: Caveat :::
 Use `ghcr.io/trustedcomputinggroup/pandoc:latest` at your own risk.
-As the tools may change defaults from version to version, it is better to pin your doc to a particular version of the tools and periodicallly update the tools as needed.
+As the tools may change defaults from version to version, it is better to pin your doc to a particular version of the tools and periodically update the tools as needed.
 ::::::::::::::

 A typical Markdown-in-GitHub spec might want to automate the following: